 Jean-Paul Clozel, Chairman, on the establishment of the company

 The Board of Directors is responsible for providing direction and approval of the organization’s purpose, values, and strategic priorities, which serve as the guiding principles for the company’s sustainability efforts.
-The Board is responsible for monitoring Idorsia’s environmental, social and governance (ESG) strategy, targets, and progress.
+The Chair of the Nomination, Governance & Compensation Committee (NGCC) is responsible for monitoring Idorsia’s environmental, social and governance (ESG) strategy, targets, and progress.
 ESG is one of the four main categories of Idorsia’s annual objectives.
-These objectives are approved by the Board at the beginning of each year, progress is tracked regularly throughout the year, and the objective is assessed by the Board at the end of the year.
+These objectives are approved by the Board at the beginning of each year, progress is tracked throughout the year, and the objective is assessed by the Board at the end of the period.
 The annual incentive for employees is also tied to the achievement of this target (in countries where relevant and permitted).

 Enterprise risk management